Roy-Angeles/Roy-Angeles/README.md

 - Hi, I’m Roy Angeles.
 - I’m a Computer Science Graduate.
 - I have been in the Oil & Gas industry for the more 10 years.
-- I’m currently taking up the Udacity's Front End Web Development Nanodegree program and hopefully be part again of tech industry as front-developer.
+- I’m currently taking up the Udacity's Front End Web Development Nanodegree program and hopefully be part again of tech industry as front-end developer.

 <!---